ishandutta2007/free-api/README.md

  - Geocoding (available online) : Convert detailed structured addresses to high German latitude and longitude . - <a href="https://www.free-api.com/doc/258"> Interface address </a>

- - Reverse Geocoding (can be called online) </ b >: Convert longitude and latitude to a detailed structured address, and return the attached - <a href="https://www.free-api.com/doc/259"> Interface address </a>
+ - Reverse Geocoding (can be called online): Convert longitude and latitude to a detailed structured address, and return the attached - <a href="https://www.free-api.com/doc/259"> Interface address </a>

  - Walking path planning : You can plan walking commuting plans within 100KM and - <a href="https://www.free-api.com/doc/260"> Interface Address </a>